Wiki-TabNER: Integrating Named Entity Recognition into Wikipedia Tables: Limitations

-One issue identified is the datasets' lack of annotations.
-As illustrated in Figure \ref{fig:complex_table}, there are certain entity mentions which have Wikipedia links, but we fail to find their entity type, so these are labeled as 0.
+One issue identified with the qualitative analysis of the LLMs output is the datasets' lack of annotations.
+As illustrated in Figure \ref{fig:complex_table}, there are certain linked entities for which we fail to find their entity type, so these are labeled with 0 in the dataset.
 Remarkably, we noticed that the LLMs consistently assign correct labels to such entities.
-For instance, entities like "Astor Piazzola," "Antonio Carlos Jobim," and "John Powell" are accurately identified by all GPT models and labeled as \textit{Person}.
+For instance, entities like ``Astor Piazzola'' and ``Antonio Carlos Jobim'' are accurately identified by all GPT models and labeled as \textit{Person}.

-Another observed challenge is the existence of ambiguous entities, where multiple annotations are possible.
+Another issue is the existence of ambiguous entities, where multiple annotations are possible.
 This ambiguity often arises between entities categorized as \textit{Activity} and \textit{Event}.
-These are entities such as "Winter Olympic Games 2010" or "2011 Cannes Festival" which in different context can be an instance of both of the classes.
+These are entities such as ``Winter Olympic Games 2010'' or ``2011 Cannes Festival'' which in different context can be an instance of both of the classes.
 On the one hand, since these involve various activities, such as sports competitions or film screenings, they can be viewed as an instance of the class \textit{Activity}.
 On the other hand, these are particular events with a particular duration.
-Thus, it can be difficult to define a label for such entities.
+Thus, it can be difficult to define a class for such entities.

 Lastly, the annotations in the Wiki-TabNER dataset represent the most general class.
 We made this decision to avoid numerous small classes that could hinder the fine-tuning of transformer models which require larger train and test sets.
 Nevertheless, the LLMs showed to be capable of detecting the more fine-grained entity~types.

-Regardless of these limitations, the Wiki-TabNER dataset is sufficiently challenging for the new LLMs and a good starting point for evaluating the NER task in tables.
+Introducing more granular classification could better capture the nuances between overlapping entity labels.
+However, deciding the level of granularity is challenging, as is ensuring that entities have corresponding labels in DBpedia (for instance, entity type Person, other type Athlete).
+Despite these limitations, the Wiki-TabNER dataset is sufficiently challenging for the new LLMs and a good starting point for evaluating the NER task in tables.